-(a) All claims for waiver members are first validated for member eligibility according to data contained in the MMIS.

-(b) All claims for waiver services must be matched to an active prior authorization.
+- (a) All claims for waiver members are first validated for member eligibility according to data contained in the MMIS. - (b) All claims for waiver services must be matched to an active prior authorization.
 Prior authorizations are created from the waiver members individual plan of care with provider of service, dates of authorization and units as specified in the service plan.
 Claims processing edits built into the MMIS deny claims payment if any of the following conditions are encountered:

-Date of service is outside member eligibility dates; Service provided is outside the benefit package for the waiver; Provider is not a qualified provider; Service is not prior authorized; Units are in excess of prior authorized; Date of service is outside prior authorization.
+Date of service is outside member eligibility dates;

+Service provided is outside the benefit package for the waiver;

+Provider is not a qualified provider;

+Service is not prior authorized;

+Units are in excess of prior authorized;

+Date of service is outside prior authorization.

-(c) All claims processed through the MMIS are subject to post-payment validation including, but not limited to Program Integrity and Accountability.
+- (c) All claims processed through the MMIS are subject to post-payment validation including, but not limited to Program Integrity and Accountability.
 When problems with service validation are identified on a post payment review, erroneous or invalidated claims are voided from the claims payment system and the previous payments are recouped from the provider.
 Provider audits review service delivery in comparison with claims and service plan authorization.
 If the provider audit detects a pattern of inappropriate billing, a referral is made to OHCA Program Integrity and Accountability for review and further investigation of the providers billing practices.
+Identified overpayments are reported quarterly on Form CMS-64 to return the Federal share of the inappropriate claims.
 DDS Case Managers assure that freedom of choice among providers and services are offered to each member.
-A freedom of choice form is signed by the member or his/her Guardian. e.
+A freedom of choice form is signed by the member or his/her Guardian. - e.
 Billing and Claims Record Maintenance Requirement.
 Records documenting the audit trail of adjudicated claims (including supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and providers of waiver services for a minimum period of 3 years as required in 45 CFR §92.42.